AzalDevX/leisagun/README.md

 ## Getting Started

-If you want to try Leisagun on your Android device, follow these steps:
+If you want to try Leisa-gun on your Android device, follow these steps:

 1. Clone the repository to your local machine. git clone https://github.com/AzalDevX/leisagun-app.git
 2. Open the project in Android Studio.
 3. Set up your Android development environment as needed.
 4. Build and run the app on your device or emulator.
-5. Explore Leisagun and start meeting new people to work out together!
+5. Explore Leisa-gun and start meeting new people to work out together!

 ## Contributions